History of the Central Intelligence Agency: Operation Neptune Spear

 On May 1, 2011, President Barack Obama announced that Osama bin Laden was killed earlier that day by "a small team of Americans" operating in Abbottabad, Pakistan, during a CIA operation.
 The raid was executed from a CIA forward base in Afghanistan by elements of the U.S. Navy's Naval Special Warfare Development Group and CIA paramilitary operatives.

-It resulted in the acquisition of extensive intelligence on the future attack plans of al-Qaeda.
+It resulted in the acquisition of extensive intelligence on the future attack plans of Al-Qaeda.

 The operation was a result of years of intelligence work that included the CIA's capture and interrogation of Khalid Sheik Mohammad (KSM), which led to the identity of a courier of Bin Laden's, the tracking of the courier to the compound by Special Activities Division paramilitary operatives and the establishing of a CIA safe house to provide critical tactical intelligence for the operation.

 Reorganization

 On 6 March 2015, the office of the D/CIA issued an unclassified edition of a statement by the director, titled 'Our Agency's Blueprint for the Future', as a press release for public consumption.
 The press release announced sweeping plans for the reorganization and reform of the CIA, which the director believes will bring the CIA more in line with the Agency doctrine called the 'Strategic Direction'.
 Among the principal changes disclosed include the establishment of a new directorate, the Directorate of Digital Innovation.
-Other changes which were announced include the formation of a Talent Development Center of Excellence, the enhancement and expansion of the CIA University and the creation of the office of the Chancellor to head the CIA University in order to consolidate and unify recruitment and training efforts.
+Other changes which were announced include the formation of a Talent Development Centre of Excellence, the enhancement and expansion of the CIA University and the creation of the office of the Chancellor to head the CIA University in order to consolidate and unify recruitment and training efforts.
 The National Clandestine Service (NCS) will be reverting to its original Directorate name, the Directorate of Operations.
 The Directorate of Intelligence is also being renamed; it will now be the Directorate of Analysis.